microsoft/BotFramework-Composer/docs/concept-language-genereation-draft.md

 - Strucutred template (this is new and read more [here](https://github.com/microsoft/BotBuilder-Samples/blob/vishwac/master-4.6/experimental/language-generation/docs/structured-response-template.md))

 ### Anatomy of a template
-A template usuaslly consists of a name of the template defined using "#" and one of the following parts:
+An LG template usuaslly consists of a name of the template defined using "#" and one of the following parts:
 - a list of one-of variation text values defined using "-"
 - a collection of conditions, each with a
   - condition expression which is expressed using the [Common Expression Language](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/common-expression-language#readme) and
-  - List of one-of variation text values per condition OR
+  - List of one-of variation text values per condition
 - a structure that contains
   - Structure-name
   - Properties